Financial Literacy Learning Management System Build

 Objective

-A global non-profit needed to unify a legacy learning system and a workshop e-commerce site into a single, integrated platform.
+A global non-profit needed to replace a fragmented legacy learning system and an e-commerce site into a single, integrated platform.
 The project required merging Moodle (LMS) and WordPress/WooCommerce into a seamless experience while maximizing out-of-the-box features.

 The Design Process & Delivery